metisjs/metis-ui/src/components/notification/index.en-US.md

 ```

 **Note:** You must insert `contextHolder` into your children with hooks.
 You can use origin method if you do not need context connection.

-> [App Package Component](/components/app) can be used to simplify the problem of `useNotification` and other methods that need to manually implant contextHolder.

-### How to set static methods prefixCls ？

-You can config with [`ConfigProvider.config`](/components/config-provider#configproviderconfig-4130)